-Four candidates will be nominated by the Faculty of Arts to the Graduate and Postdoctoral Studies (GPS) selection committee.
-Prospective supervisors and applicants will be notified of the Faculty’s decision by May 30, 2018.
+Three candidates will be nominated by the Faculty of Arts to the Graduate and Postdoctoral Studies (GPS) selection committee.
+Prospective supervisors and applicants will be notified of the Faculty’s decision by June 7, 2019.

-The four applicants selected by the Faculty of Arts will then each submit a full version of the Banting application according to the following timeline:
+The three applicants selected by the Faculty of Arts will then each submit a full version of the Banting application according to the following timeline:

-- June - August 2018: Applicants will participate in the following Banting application workshops hosted by Graphos at the McGill Writing Centre:
+- Summer 2019 (dates to be confirmed): Applicants will participate in the following Banting application workshops hosted by Graphos at the McGill Writing Centre:

-- June 11, 2018: Applicants’ supervisors will attend the Supervisor Information Session offered by GPS.
+- Early June (date to be confirmed): Applicants’ supervisors will attend the Supervisor Information Session offered by GPS.

-- July 23 - August 4, 2018: The Office of the Associate Dean, Faculty of Arts, will provide additional feedback on the full application to applicants and their supervisors.
+- Mid to late-July: The Office of the Associate Dean, Faculty of Arts, will provide additional feedback on the full application to applicants and their supervisors.

-- August 6, 2018: The Associate Dean’s Office will forward the applications to GPS, who will then convene their Selection Committee to review the Faculty-recommended applications.
+- Early August (date to be confirmed): The Associate Dean’s Office will forward the applications to GPS, who will then convene their Selection Committee to review the Faculty-recommended applications.

 - Early to mid-September: GPS will provide shortlisted applicants with feedback and the Institutional Letter of Endorsement, which is to be included in the final Banting application online.
-Based on the feedback from GPS, applicants may be strongly encouraged to make modifications to their application before the final application deadline of September 19, 2018 (see below).
+Based on the feedback from GPS, applicants may be strongly encouraged to make modifications to their application before the final application deadline in mid-September (see below).

 Banting postdoctoral fellows